-When completed, Schiffer Park will provide a scenic gathering space along West Nine Mile for small events, passive recreation, or simply a nice spot for lunch.
-The project represents a collaboration of the City of Ferndale, Ferndale Downtown Development Authority,and Ferndalehaus.
+When completed, Schiffer Park will provide a scenic gathering space along West Nine Mile for activities including passive recreation, quick lunches, or small community events (when it's safe).
+The project represents a collaboration of the City of Ferndale, Ferndale Downtown Development Authority, and Ferndalehaus.

 What will the new park include?
 The new and improved Schiffer Park will include elements that create a scenic gathering space along West Nine Mile such as:

 What types of events are planned for Schiffer Park?
-No events are planned yet, but the Parks & Recreation Department along with the Ferndale Downtown Development Authority plan to activate the space with small, community events that bring residents and visitors to downtown Ferndale.
+No events are planned yet, but the Parks & Recreation Department, along with the Ferndale Downtown Development Authority, plans to activate the space with small community events when it is safe to do so.
 Currently, Planavon is closed several times a year to support smaller events in downtown.
-The goal is to reduce the need for those closures by expanding the size of the park and creating spaces that have opportunity for activation.
+With these new park improvements and expansion, we hope to reduce the need for those closures and creating spaces that have the opportunity for activation.

 Will there be a seat platform in the rear of the park?
 The wood seat platform was removed from the original plans due to budgetary constraints.
 It will be considered for a potential future phase of this project.

 Will there be any impact to traffic or parking?
-The plan for the park includes removing the right-turn-only lane on Planavon and incorporating the additional space into the park.
+The park improvement plan includes the removal of the right-turn-only lane on Planavon and the incorporation of additional space into the park.
 Two on-street parking spaces on Planavon will also be removed.
-A traffic study was conducted to determine the impacts of the removal of the right-turn-only lane, and the predicted increase in vehicle delay for southbound traffic on Planavon was minimal: 1.7 sec (5.2%) in the AM peak hour and 2.0 sec (8.2%) in the PM peak hour.
+A traffic study conducted to determine the impacts resulting from these removals showed a predicted increase in vehicle delay for southbound traffic on Planavon at 1.7 sec (5.2%) in the AM peak hour and 2.0 sec (8.2%) in the PM peak hour.
 The projected delay and level of service are in line with urban areas that prioritize Complete Streets principles.

 Will Schiffer Park be open and free to the public?
-Yes, this park will be open for everyone.
+Yes, this park will be open to everyone.

 Will the park have lighting?
-Yes, lighting was a focus in the design for this park.The goal is to create a gathering space where people feel safe and secure to enjoy downtown Ferndale.
+Yes.
+Lighting was a major focus in these design plans as we look to create a gathering space where people feel safe and secure to enjoy downtown Ferndale.

 What sort of maintenance will the park require over time?
-The City of Ferndale Public Works Department will be responsible for maintaining the cleanliness of the park including maintenance of the flower beds, cleaning/sealing the pavers, and turf management.
-The park does not consist of a dog park or run.
-Park patrons who do visit with their pets will be asked to clean up after them using dog waste stations provided on site.
+The City of Ferndale Public Works Department will be responsible for maintaining the cleanliness of the park by the maintenance of the flower beds, cleaning/sealing the pavers, and overseeing turf management efforts.
+The park does not consist of a dog park or dog run.
+Park patrons who visit with their pets will be asked to clean up after them using dog waste stations provided on-site.